 Working Group on Diagnostic Tests

-The Royal Statistical Society has convened a Working Group on Diagnostic Tests, chaired by former RSS president, Professor Deborah Ashby, and by Professor Jon Deeks, to provide for statistical evidence on in vitro diagnostic tests (IVDs) that are used for analysis or control of infectious diseases.
+In 2020, the Royal Statistical Society convened a Working Group on Diagnostic Tests, chaired by former RSS president, Professor Deborah Ashby, and by Professor Jon Deeks, to provide for statistical evidence on in vitro diagnostic tests (IVDs) that are used for analysis or control of infectious diseases.

-The RSS has been concerned that, during the Covid-19 outbreak, many new diagnostic tests for SARS-CoV-2 antigen or antibodies have come to market for use both in clinical practice and for surveillance without adequate provision for statistical evaluation of their clinical and analytical performance.
+The RSS was concerned that, during the Covid-19 outbreak, many new diagnostic tests for SARS-CoV-2 antigen or antibodies have come to market for use both in clinical practice and for surveillance without adequate provision for statistical evaluation of their clinical and analytical performance.

-The working group's key aim is to review the statistical evidence needed to assure the performance of new tests, for patients, decision-makers and regulators, with particular reference to IVDs for infectious diseases.
+The working group's key aim was to review the statistical evidence needed to assure the performance of new tests, for patients, decision-makers and regulators, with particular reference to IVDs for infectious diseases.

 Deborah Ashby (chair)